ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 re-identification.
 What is considered high re-identification probability depends on legal requirements.
-In the following example, the values of the variable “education” are suppressed for all individuals whose individual risk is higher than 0.1, which is illustrated in Example 5.11.
+In the following example, the values of the variable “education” are suppressed for all individuals whose individual risk is higher than 0.1, which is illustrated in :numref:`code511`.
 For an overview of the individual risk values, it can be useful to look at the summary statistics of the individual risk values as well as the number of suppressions.

-Example 5.11: Application of built-in *sdcMicro* function localSupp()

 .. code-block:: R
+   :linenos:
+   :caption: Application of built-in *sdcMicro* function localSupp()
+   :name: code511

     # Summary statistics
     summary(sdcInitial@risk$individual[,1])